ElCateto/quiz-4-7-corrections/README.md

 Return to Step 2
 ```
 because this is the one with correct steps and tells you ti go to step 2 because you do not need to set up spmething that is already set up.

+# Quiz 6

+## Q 1
+I missed one.
+The answer i should also have chosen should have been:
+function multiply(x, y, z) {
+    return x * y * z;
+}
+It is also correct because that is also a correct way of getting the answer.

+## Q 2
+I got this wrong, it told me to revise it.
+In the revision by creating an array there is no need for prompts any more, so the correct one had to be the one with out the prompt.

+## Q 3: Which of the following built-in functions are designed to return a value?
+Select all that apply.
+Only prompt returns value.
+Thst id the right answer because the others there is no number to user imput.

+## Q 4: What happens if I pass in fewer arguments than there are parameters in the function definition?
+ The parameters that did not receive arguments will be undefined.
+Correct answer is this because, if it does not ahve naything to go with it it is left alone.

+ ## Q 6: Which of the following built-in functions accept parameters?
+Select all that apply.
+ I got one out of the 3. i should have also said console.log and alert.
+Both are correct because you can enter parameters or  i can ahave parameters inveded into it.

+ ## Q 7
+ Should have known that it might return values.
+I got it correct but answered an extra answer.

+ ## Q 9
+ I got a 0.33 on this.
+Just needed 2 more answers.
+Tehy were also correct becasue the code would also output those two.

+ ## Q 10
+ They both run infinetly is the right answer.
+They have no stopping point.

+ ## Q 11: A variable declared inside of an if statement can only be referenced from within that same scope.
+What is the accuracy of the above statement?
+ It is only for const and let, because that is how it works.
+I answered var.

+ ## Q 13
+ I said that 1 and 2 would be printed out, i was wrong.
+It will have a ReferenceError on line 10.
+It is correct because it is outise the if statement ans the variable wa declared with var.

+ ## Q 14
+ I said a ReferenceError on line 10, it is that both 1 and 2 are printed out.
+It is so because the variable is declared with let.